 How are work hours managed?

 Understanding the scheduling and workload is crucial to gauge if the program allows for a balanced lifestyle.
-This can also help you plan out how you’ll balance other responsibilities in your life; childcare personal hobbies and obligations, financial commitments, sleep schedules, etc.
+This can also help you plan out how you’ll balance other responsibilities in your life like childcare, personal hobbies and obligations, financial commitments, sleep schedules, etc.

 Are there wellness programs for residents?